H2OKing89/AudiobookStalkerr/doc/AudioStacker_Implementation_Guide.md

-# AudioStacker Implementation Guide
+# Audiobook Stalkerr Implementation Guide

 ## Project Overview

-AudioStacker is a utility that tracks audiobook releases on Audible based on your configured preferences.
+Audiobook Stalkerr is a utility that tracks audiobook releases on Audible based on your configured preferences.
 It stores information about upcoming audiobooks in a local database, can notify you through multiple channels when new releases are detected, and provides calendar exports for scheduling.

 ## Architecture